istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

     - /news/announcing-1.29.0
 ---

-# Deprecation Notices

-These notices describe functionality that will be removed in a future release according to [Istio's deprecation policy](/docs/releases/feature-stages/#feature-phase-definition).
-Please consider upgrading your environment to remove the deprecated functionality.

 ## Traffic Management

 - **Promoted** the `cni.ambient.dnsCapture` value to default to `true`.
-This enables the DNS proxying for workloads in ambient mesh by default, improving security, performance, and enabling a number of features.
+This enables DNS proxying for workloads in ambient mesh by default, improving security and performance while enabling a number of features.
 This can be disabled explicitly or with `compatibilityVersion=1.24`.
 Note: only new pods will have DNS enabled.
-To enable for existing pods, pods must be manually restarted, or the iptables reconcilation feature must be enabled with `--set cni.ambient.reconcileIptablesOnStartup=true`.
+To enable DNS for existing pods, pods must be manually restarted, or the iptables reconciliation feature must be enabled with `--set cni.ambient.reconcileIptablesOnStartup=true`.

 - **Promoted** `cni.ambient.reconcileIptablesOnStartup` to default to `true`.
-This enables automatic reconciliation of iptables/nftables rules for existing ambient pods when the `istio-cni` DaemonSet is upgraded, eliminating the need to manually restart pods to get updated networking configuration.
+This enables automatic reconciliation of iptables/nftables rules for existing ambient pods when the `istio-cni` DaemonSet is upgraded, eliminating the need to manually restart pods to receive updated networking configuration.
 This can be disabled explicitly or by using `compatibilityVersion=1.28`.

-- **Added** support for istio locality label `topology.istio.io/locality`, which take precedence over `istio-locality`.
+- **Added** support for Istio locality label `topology.istio.io/locality`, which takes precedence over `istio-locality`.

 - **Added** an option, `gateway.istio.io/tls-cipher-suites`, to specify the custom cipher suites on a Gateway.
 The value is a comma separated list of cipher suites.
   ([Issue #58366](https://github.com/istio/istio/issues/58366))

 - **Added** alpha support for a baggage-based telemetry system for ambient mesh.
-Users of multinetwork ambient will want to enable this feature via the `AMBIENT_ENABLE_BAGGAGE` pilot env var so that the metrics for cross-network traffic are properly attributed with source and destination labels.
-Note that ztunnel already sends baggage in requests; this feature just augments that functionality with waypoint generated baggage as well.
+Users of multinetwork ambient will want to enable this feature via the `AMBIENT_ENABLE_BAGGAGE` pilot environment variable so that metrics for cross-network traffic are properly attributed with source and destination labels.
+Note that ztunnel already sends baggage in requests; this feature augments that functionality with waypoint-generated baggage as well.
 As such, this feature is off by default for waypoints and on by default in ztunnels (configurable via the `ENABLE_RESPONSE_BAGGAGE` environment variable in ztunnel).

 - **Added** logic to designate a Workload Discovery (WDS) Service as canonical.
-A canonical WDS Service is used by ztunnel during name resolution unless another WDS Service in the same namespace as the client exists to override.
-A canonical service will be configured from either (1) a Kubernetes Service resource or (2) the oldest Istio ServiceEntry resource which specifies that hostname.
+A canonical WDS Service is used by ztunnel during name resolution unless another WDS Service in the same namespace as the client exists to override it.
+A canonical service will be configured from either (1) a Kubernetes Service resource or (2) the oldest Istio ServiceEntry resource that specifies that hostname.
   ([Issue #58576](https://github.com/istio/istio/pull/58576))

 - **Added** a new feature flag `DISABLE_TRACK_REMAINING_CB_METRICS` to control circuit breaker remaining metrics tracking.
-When set to `false` (default), circuit breaker remaining metrics will not be tracked, which can improve performance.
+When set to `false` (default), circuit breaker remaining metrics will not be tracked, improving performance.
 When set to `true`, circuit breaker remaining metrics will be tracked (legacy behavior).
 This feature flag will be removed in a future release.